Home » Everything About Kwanzaa – Meaning, Gifts and How to Celebrate

 Kwanzaa Candles aka Mishumaa Saba

-She explained there are seven Kwanzaa candles that are red, black, and green.
+She explained seven Kwanzaa candles are red, black, and green.
 They are called Mishumaa Saba.
 She wrote on the whiteboard exactly what each candle represents:

 1. The Black Candles – African People